 Since 2015, Malaysia has enacted two important legislative acts, the Prevention of Terrorism Act (POTA) and the National Security Council Act (NSCA).
 Both POTA and NSCA supplement existing legislation, namely the Prevention of Crime Act (POCA), Penal Code, and Security Offences (Special Measures) Act 2012 (SOSMA).
+POCA was initially passed in 1959 to address serious and organized crime and was applied only in Peninsular Malaysia.
+However, POCA was amended in April 2014 to apply to all states in Malaysia and include terrorism offenses.

-SOSMA, in particular, was seen as inadequate in managing the threat of terrorism, according to a March 2015 analysis published by the S. Rajaratnam School of International Studies at Singapore's Nanyang Technological University.
-(Source: S. Rajaratnam School of International Studies [86])
+SOSMA-which was enacted to replace the Internal Security Act 1960 (ISA)-provides guidelines for the arrest, temporary detention, investigation, and trial of individuals in cases related to offenses against the state, charges related to terrorism, organized crime, and human trafficking.
+SOSMA was seen as inadequate in managing the threat of terrorism, as evidenced by a surge in Malaysian foreign fighters traveling to Iraq and Syria, according to a March 2015 analysis published by the S. Rajaratnam School of International Studies at Singapore's Nanyang Technological University.
+(Sources: S. Rajaratnam School of International Studies, Middle East Institute, Journal of Public Security and Safety)

 POTA was introduced in April 2015 and enacted on September 1, 2015.
 The legislation emerged as a direct response to the rise of ISIS.
 It allows authorities to detain suspected terrorists for two years-with an option to extend by an additional two years-without being formally charged.
-POTA allows also for "restrictions and conditions" on terrorist suspects, including limiting their Internet access, but it stops short of regulating social media content.
-Former Malaysian Inspector-General of Police Musa Hassan said following POTA's enactment: "The government does not have stringent social media regulations at the moment.
-As such, it is crucial for us to closely monitor social media," as opposed to regulating social media content.
-Whereas, human rights groups have argued that Malaysian laws preceding POTA criminalized certain activity on social media, POTA itself does not.
-(Sources: Attorney-General of Malaysia [87], Prevention of Terrorism Act 2015 [88], Malaysian Digest [19], Human Rights Watch [89])
+POTA allows also for "restrictions and conditions" on terrorist suspects, including limiting their Internet access.(Sources: Prevention of Terrorism Act 2015, Pertanika Journal, Human Rights Watch, U.S. Department of State, Middle East Institute, Journal of Public Security and Safety)

 The NSCA, which came into force on August 1, 2016, gives sweeping powers to a new National Security Council.
 The Council is chaired by the Prime Minister, who can designate an area as a "national security area" for up to six months with options for six-month renewals.
 Deputy Prime Minister and Home Affairs Minister Ahmad Zahid Hamidi announced the appointment of Chief of Defense Forces General Zulkifeli Mohd Zin to serve as the Council's first director-general effective August 15, 2016.
 Under the NSCA, a "national security area" can be subject to martial law, allowing security forces to stop and search persons, enter and search premises without a warrant, and arrest suspects without a warrant.
 Human rights groups have argued for repeal of the legislation, describing it as a "tool for repression."
-(Sources: Library of Congress [90], Malay Mail Online [91], Human Rights Watch [92], Website of the Prime Minister of Malaysia [93], Malaysia Today [94], Astro Awani [95])
+(Sources: Library of Congress, Malay Mail Online,

+Human Rights Watch, Malaysia Today, Astro Awani)

 In March 2017, the Ministry of Home Affairs announced that the government would seek to strictly enforce existing criminal laws "with the aim of enabling the government to prosecute those suspected of terrorism," according to media reports citing a statement by the ministry.
-Cooperation also had increased between the police and the Malaysian

-Communications and Multimedia Commission in order to monitor the Internet for sites and users promoting ISIS's ideology, propaganda, and recruitment efforts.
-(Sources: Southeast Asia Globe [40], Prevention of Crime Act 1959 [96])
+Cooperation also had increased between the police and the Malaysian Communications and Multimedia Commission in order to monitor the Internet for sites and users promoting ISIS's ideology, propaganda, and recruitment efforts.
+(Sources: Southeast Asia Globe, Prevention of Crime Act 1959)